Mohammadjamiu/tahugo_updated/content/how-to-tech/explain-es6-in-detail.md

 Here are some of the key features of ES6 explained for beginners:

-**let and const keywords**: let and const are two new ways to declare variables in JavaScript.
+**1. let and const keywords**: let and const are two new ways to declare variables in JavaScript.
 Variables declared with let are block-scoped, meaning they are only accessible within the block they are declared in, and can be reassigned.
 Variables declared with const are also block-scoped, but cannot be reassigned.

 > In the old version of JavaScript, the `Var` keyword is used and it is not block-scoped. i.e it can be accessed from anywhere which can cause bugs in codes.

-**Arrow functions:** Arrow functions are a shorthand way of writing functions in JavaScript.
+**2. Arrow functions:** Arrow functions are a shorthand way of writing functions in JavaScript.
 They use a => syntax and have a more concise syntax than traditional function declarations.

 The traditional way of writing functions